rhiannonbar/GISC420/README.md

 Having struggled to use arcpy within the g420 environment, we researched other library available in python that would let us perform viewshed analysis on a test point.
 We came across [github documentation](https://github.com/jonnyhuck/Viewshed) for viewshed analysis using the gdal package.
 Whilst the package itself was compatible with the g420 environment, we struggled to access [OsGeo4W](https://trac.osgeo.org/osgeo4w) needed to run the viewshed analysis via the lab computers.

-make sure to mention extracting the code to run GDAL Viewshed from QGIS Model Designer (Katie: unsure here)
+We also checked QGIS and used its Model Designer to examine the code used for its GDAL-based viewshed tool.
+Unfortunately, we were again unable to download the appropriate packages.

 ### GRASS in Jupyter Lab